billy-reilly/trend-tracker/README.md

 }
 ```

-Then when you're ready to consume that list you sent a GET request with the list id:
+Then when you want to consume that list you send a GET request with the list id:

 ```
 GET /?trendListId=likedImages